 To view job output, go to your project's Cloud Dataproc Jobs section, then click on the Job ID to view job output.

 If the job is running, the output periodically refreshes with new content.

-When you create a Cloud Dataproc cluster, you can specify a Cloud Storage bucket to use with your cluster.
+When you create a Cloud Dataproc cluster, a Cloud Storage [staging bucket](/dataproc/docs/concepts/configuring-clusters/staging-bucket) is associated with your cluster.
 Job driver output is saved in this bucket.